On approval of the rules for the organisation and conduct of internal and external quality reviews of health services (care)

 Quarterly

-OMR, outpatient statistical card, MIS, DPER IS
+OMR, outpatient statistical chart, MIS, DPER IS

-Increase of 5% compared to previous period
+Increase of the indicator by 5% compared to the previous period

 4

-Abortion rate in relation to childbirth
+Abortion rate relative to births

-Proportion (%) of abortions to births
+Share (%) of abortions to the number of births

 Quarterly